Probing homogeneity with standard candles: Conclusions

 We also checked that our method does not depend significantly on meta-parameters.
 The accuracy of our distance-modulus fitting is obviously limited by the SNe data precision, and a higher number of events would reduce the size of the confidence bands.
 The inversion and the comparison with the luminosity density profiles are also limited by the non-uniform angular and redshift distribution of SNe.
 For instance, F3 does not have a lot of data points at $z \sim 0.08$ (with less than ten SNe for $0.04 < z < 0.2$), so the size of the inhomogeneity cannot be precisely confirmed.
 Future data could overcome these statistical limitations.

 Our analysis could be extended to a larger dataset, for example the carefully calibrated SNe data presented in \Riess (see also \cite{Courtois:2012kg,Sorce:2012pk,Sorce:2013wt} for SNe) and the density field of Cosmicflows \cite{Tully2013}.
 We could also use the Nearby Supernova Factory data of \cite{Aldering2002} (see \cite{Feindt2013} for example) or other future surveys such as WFIRST\footnote{\url{https://jet.uchicago.edu/blogs/WFIRST/}}, in order to find out whether or not we can reconstruct a more accurate large scale structure map and compare it to what is obtained using galaxy catalogues.
 Once new data will be available supernovae could become a very important source of information about large scale structure, especially useful at high redshift where other astrophysical objects are difficult to observe, allowing to overcome the limits of depth and angular limitation of galaxy catalogues.
+In the future it could be also interesting to develop a fully non linear inversion method which could be applied when the assumptions we made are not satisfied, such as at high red-shift, or when lensing is important.